julia-otran/projector/Readme.md

 ```

 ## Building OSX
 There's no support to OSX right now.
-Feel free to setup a XCode project so building librender could be possible
+Feel free to create a XCode project so building lib render could be possible

 Minimum Requirements
 ====================